joryleech/joryleech.github.io/essays/FIJavaScript.md

 ### Euler Problem 1

  This first Euler problem is adding all of the numbers between 0 and 1000 that are divisible by 3 or 5.
 This was particularly easy to implement in Javascript.
-The syntax was very similar to c, set asside the function and and distince lack of a main function.
+The syntax was very similar to c, set aside the function and and distance lack of a main function.
 While it wasn't strictly necessary I decided to use the === operator.

  In total this took only 1 Minute and 26 seconds to perform and was correct on the first attempt.
 My solution can be found [Here on JSFiddle](https://jsfiddle.net/jleech/7akb1hue/)

 ### Euler Problem 2

 The second Euler problem is to add all of the Fibonacci numbers up that are even.
-This problem showed one of Javascripts biggest weaknesses.
-My initial solution was to try and perform the problem recursibely, this quickly showed to be too slow and require to much memory.
+This problem showed one of Javascript's biggest weaknesses.
+My initial solution was to try and perform the problem recursively, this quickly showed to be too slow and require to much memory.
 This solution was created in 4 minutes and proved to be correct using a faster programming language.

-The second attempt of this problem used an interative step which could be almost indistinguishable from any other language.
+The second attempt of this problem used an interactive step which could be almost indistinguishable from any other language.
 This worked speedily, and the solution was found in 2 minutes and 10 seconds.

 The final solution to this problem can be found [Here on JSFiddle](https://jsfiddle.net/jleech/ytbwu25L/)